 In order for data usage labels to effectively support data compliance, data usage policies must be implemented.
 Data usage policies are rules that describe the kinds of marketing actions that you are allowed to, or restricted from, performing on data within Experience Platform.

 An example of a marketing action might be the desire to export a dataset to a third-party service.
-If there is a policy in place saying that specific types of data, such as Personally Identifiable Information (PII), cannot be exported and an “I” label (Identity data) has been applied to the dataset, you will receive a response from the Policy Service telling you that a data usage policy has been violated.
+If there is a policy in place declaring that Personally Identifiable Information (PII) cannot be exported, and an “I” label (identity data) has been applied to the field level or dataset, Policy Service prevents any action that would export this dataset to a third-party destination.
+Should one of these action attempts occur, Policy Service sends a message telling you that a data usage policy has been violated.

 All data usage policies (including core policies provided by Adobe) are disabled by default.
 In order for an individual policy to be considered for enforcement, you must manually enable that policy.